opentoonz/opentoonz_docs/source/applying_special_fx.rst

     - Choose Xsheet > New FX.

-    - Click the New FX button ( |Toonz71_394| ) in the bottom bar of the schematic window.
+    - Click the New FX button (|fx|) in the bottom bar of the schematic window.